Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

 For a MB distribution, the integral over solid angle in Eq.~\eqref{eq:vdf_mod} can be solved analytically, by using $\left|\vec{v}\right|^2 = \left|\vec{u}\right|^2 + \left|\vec{v}_*\right|^2 + 2 \cos \theta \left|\vec{u}\right| \left|\vec{v}_*\right|$ and integrating over $\theta$, yielding

-where $u \equiv \left|\vec{u}\right|$ and $v_* \equiv \left|\vec{v}_*\right| $.
-The dependence on $r$ is in general omitted in the literature on capture, so $v_0$ is generally fixed at $v_\odot$ everywhere in the Galaxy, which as we argue in this paper is in most cases an overly simplistic approximation.
-For the speed $v_*$ of the target star the most common assumption in the literature is also $v_* = v_\odot$, even when the target is distinct from the Sun.
+where $u \equiv \left|\vec{u}\right|$ and $v_* \equiv \left|\vec{v}_*\right|$.
+The dependence on $r$ is in general omitted in the literature on capture, which relies on the SHM for which $v_0$ is generally fixed at $v_\odot$ everywhere in the Galaxy, so $f_{\rm SHM}(u) = f^{*}_{u, \rm MB}(u;v_\odot)$.
+As we argue in this paper, this is in most cases an overly simplistic approximation.
+Within the MB approximation, one can actually go further and start accounting for the dynamics of the Galaxy by setting $v_{0}$ to the circular speed $v_{\rm c}(r)$ of DM particles at the radius $r$ of interest, or by taking $v_{0} = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$.
+The latter approach has the merit of relying on first principles through the Jeans equation, although a significant amount of information is lost by only considering the second moment of the collisionless Boltzmann equation.
+As we will discuss below, although these more evolved MB models can in some cases give relatively good approximations to the results obtained with more realistic models, they are by definition unable to account for non-Maxwellian features, unlike Eddington-like methods, and can therefore bias subsequent predictions.

 For an isotropic system with a PSDF $F(\mathcal{E})$ given by Eddington's inversion, the normalized speed distribution in the frame of the star reads

 where $\mathcal{E} = \Psi(r) - \frac{1}{2}\left(u^2 + v_*^2 + 2 u v_* \cos \theta \right)$, while for an anisotropic system, the solid angle integral can be computed via (e.g.~\cite{UllioKamion2001})